 For the most part, the exhibition’s objects are well lit.
 The permanent exhibition is rich in visual contrast and supplemented by tactile objects.

-The current temporary exhibition The Female Side of God can only be recommended to the blind or visually-impaired to a limited degree.
+The current temporary exhibition "Back into the Light" can only be recommended to the blind or visually-impaired to a limited degree.

 Please Don’t Hesitate to Contact Us!